idaholab/moose/modules/navier_stokes/doc/content/source/functormaterials/INSFVMushyPorousFrictionFunctorMaterial.md

 where the Ergun coefficient is $C_F = 0.55$ and $\rho_l$ is the density of the liquid phase.

 !alert note
-This material is compatible with [INSFVMomentumFriction.md] which multiplies the incoming Forchheimer coefficient by the velocity magnitude; it is *incompatible* with [PINSFVMomentumFriction.md] which assumes the incoming Forchheimer coefficient already includes multiplication by the velocity magnitude.
+This material is compatible with [PINSFVMomentumFriction.md] for the non standard (simplified) formulation which multiplies the incoming Forchheimer coefficient by the velocity magnitude times velocity component;
+it is *incompatible* with the standard formulation which also multiplies with density over two.

 !syntax parameters /FunctorMaterials/INSFVMushyPorousFrictionFunctorMaterial